 Professor Goldin was the founding Director of the Oxford Martin School from 2006 to 2016.
-He is currently Professor of Globalisation and Development at Oxford University, Senior Fellow at the Oxford Martin School and Professorial Fellow at Balliol College, Oxford.
+He is currently Director of the Oxford Martin Programme on Technological and Economic Change.

 Before coming to Oxford, Professor Goldin was Vice President of the World Bank (2003-2006) and prior to that the Bank's Director of Development Policy (2001-2003).
 He served on the Bank's senior management team and led the Bank's collaboration with the United Nations and other partners as well as with key countries.
 As Director of Development Policy, he played a pivotal role in the research and strategy agenda of the Bank.